GieMik8/guardian/README.md

 serve -s build
 ```

-The console should show that a local server is up and ready to use.
+The console should show that a local server is up and ready to access.

 # Next steps

 * Writing tests
 * Support & improvements for other browser
+* Loading animations